-The retreat is designed for those with experience in conscious dance, healing work, and embodied practices but would be a powerful experience for anyone interested in deepening their relationship to the body in nature.
-Participation limited to 10 persons.
-Looking for more information, please Reach out with any questions.
+The retreat is designed for those with experience in conscious dance, healing work, and embodied practices but would be a powerful experience for anyone interested in deepening their relationship to nature and the body.
+Participation is limited to 10 guests.
+Early Registration is recommended.

 Schedule & Flow

-Our retreat will be hosted by Mark and Holly, a couple who relocated to Tambor five years ago and who are dedicated to calling in positive energy to their land.
-Simple and peaceful single or double rooms are adorned with murals and equipped with AC and hot showers.
+Our retreat will be hosted by Mark and Holly, an American couple who relocated to Tambor five years ago and who are dedicated to calling positive energy into their land.
+Simple single or double rooms are adorned with murals and equipped with AC and hot showers.
 Also on the premises is an open air dining area, a fire pit, a screened in yoga studio, and a tropical meadow.
-Walk five minutes through the meadow to Playa Tambor—a beautiful white sand beach with calm ocean waters, perfect for swimming any time of day.
+Walk five minutes through the meadow to Playa Tambor—a beautiful beach with calm ocean waters, perfect for swimming any time of day.